Dwyane Wade: Big Three era and back-to-back championships (2010–2014)

 Before the start of the 2012–13 season, Wade underwent left knee surgery, missing the 2012 Summer Olympics.
 On December 26, 2012, playing the Charlotte Bobcats, Wade kicked guard Ramon Sessions in the groin.
 The following day, Wade was suspended by the NBA for one game.
-Wade finished the 2012–2013 season with averages of 21.2 points, 5 rebounds and 5.1 assists.
+Wade finished the 2012–13 season with averages of 21.2 points, 5.0 rebounds and 5.1 assists.

 In the playoffs, injuries limited Wade to a career-low scoring average of 15.9 points per game, but he upped his average to 19.6 points during the NBA Finals against the San Antonio Spurs.
 After the teams split the first two games in Miami, the Spurs took Game 3.
-In Game 4, Wade scored 32 points on 56 percent shooting to go with 6 steals as the Heat won 109–93.
+In Game 4, Wade scored 32 points on 56 percent shooting to go along with six steals as the Heat won 109–93.
 The Spurs took Game 5 despite Wade's 25 points and 10 assists.
 Wade scored 14 points in Miami's overtime win in Game 6, followed by 23 points and 10 rebounds in Game 7 as the Heat clinched their second straight championship and Wade's third title.

 In the 2013–14 season, Wade missed 28 games from injuries and the team's decision to rest him during "back-to-back" games.
 Wade averaged 19 points and posted a career-high 54% field goal percentage.
 In the playoffs, the team increased Wade's minutes, highlighted by a 28-point performance in Miami's second-round victory over the Brooklyn Nets and a 23-point outing in a road victory against Indiana in the Eastern Finals.
 The Heat won the series in six games, advancing to their fourth straight NBA Finals.
 Wade averaged 19.1 points on 52 percent shooting, his best playoff percentage since 2010.
 The Heat lost to the San Antonio Spurs in the 2014 NBA Finals in five games.